dotnet/aspnetcore/docs/BuildFromSource.md

 * Java Development Kit 11 or newer.
 Either:
     * OpenJDK <https://jdk.java.net/>
     * Oracle's JDK <https://www.oracle.com/technetwork/java/javase/downloads/index.html>
-* Yarn <https://yarnpkg.com> is required if you are building JS components.
-For example, this may be required for building Components and SignalR.

 ## Clone the source code